kd-co/charapara-sketch-extension/README.md

 ## How to use the plugin?
 1. Select the text layer you want to Charaparize.
-2. Goto Plugin -> Charapara
+2. Goto Plugins -> Charapara
 3. Select the quantity of text to be added and you're done!